stleerh/blog2/announcing.md

-a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level. eBPF is a relatively new technology that allows a program to run in a sandboxed environment, therefore extending the kernel in a safe and secure manner.
+a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level. eBPF is a relatively new technology that allows a program to run in a sandbox environment, therefore extending the kernel in a safe and secure manner.
 Yet, it is not that new as the eBPF Agent will work as far back as Linux kernel 4.18 which was released in 2018.
 The immediate benefit of the eBPF approach is that it is more performant than